anniejocain/signalback/README.md

 Rounding up the team's links for a regular blog post

+## Install

+### MySQL

+Create a new user and a new database:

+	mysql -u root -psomepasshere
+	mysql> create database roundup character set utf8; grant all on roundup.* to roundup@'localhost' identified by 'roundup';

+### WordPress Developer credentials

+If you don't already have a wordpress.com account, sign up for a one at http://wordpress.com/

+Use that account to create a new application at https://developer.wordpress.com/apps/new/

+The 'Website URL' is http://yourdomain.com/roundup and the 'Redirect URL' is http://yourdomain/roundup/api/token

+Once you have created an application, visit https://developer.wordpress.com/apps/ to get the 'Client ID' and 'Client Secret'

+### Settings

+Perma settings are held in the settings module file.
+Copy the example and fill in as you see fit.
+Use the 'Client ID' and 'Client Secret' previously acquired as 'WP_CLIENT_ID' and 'WP_CLIENT_SECRET'

+    cd etc; cp ./config.sample.ini ./config.sample.ini

 ## License

 Dual licensed under the MIT license (below) and [GPL license](http://www.gnu.org/licenses/gpl-3.0.html).